 Pubic Bone Pain in Pregnancy

-Pain at the front of the pelvis or pubic bone is known as pubic symphysis pain and it is a common condition to occur during and after pregnancy.
-It can affect up to ten percent of pregnant women, as well as anyone engaging in strenuous physical activity.
+Pain at the front of the pelvis or pubic bone is known as pubic symphysis pain.
+It is a common condition that occurs during and after pregnancy.
+It can affect up to ten per cent of pregnant women and anyone engaging in strenuous physical activity.

 Causes of Symphysis Pubis Dysfunction

-- Taking large strides or overextending the legs while in the later stages of pregnancy (2nd and 3rd trimesters).
+• Taking enormous strides or overextending the legs while in the later stages of pregnancy (2nd and 3rd trimesters).

-- A sporting trauma or activities with postures that put pressure on the pelvis, such as cycling, can also create pubic symphysis loosening, which may lead to pubic symphysis pain and a marked restriction of movement.
+• Sporting trauma or activities with postures that put pressure on the pelvis, such as cycling, can also cause pubic symphysis loosening, which may lead to pubic symphysis pain and a marked restriction of movement.

 Symphysis Pubis Dysfunction Symptoms